wp-plugins/responsive-tabs/readme.txt

 4. Finding the shortcode (admin view)

 == Changelog ==
+= 1.2.2 =
+* SAFE UPDATE: No data loss for those upgrading from version 1.0 or higher
+* Admin panel small bug fix

 = 1.2.1 =
 * SAFE UPDATE: No data loss for those upgrading from version 1.0 or higher
 * Minor bug fix